rerupp/weather/rust/weather/py_lib/README.md

 Why am I doing this?
 After the Rust weather data command line tool and terminal UI was complete I thought it would be fun to build a GUI.
-Unfortunately the availability of a Rust crate providing a cross-platform GUI toolkit is still in the early stages.
-The original weather data platform was written in Python and a GUI was built using tkinter.
+The current state of a Rust based GUI that is a cross-platform GUI toolkit is still in the early stages so Python was the choice.

+## Current Implementation.

+The current release has a full implementation of the Rust `WeatherData` API.
+There is a Python type stub that provides type information for the entire `WeatherData` API and entities.

 ## Building